yangchi/LCPractice/README.md

 I almost fail this problem in an interview.
 It's actually very easy.
 But it's also very easy to get wrong.
 Just because both children of a node are BST doesn't mean the tree is a BST.
 You have to make sure the maximal value of left tree is smaller than the root which is smaller than minimal value of the right tree.

+This naturally leads to a recursive solution with some maximal and minimal boundary values passing down.
+And you may initiate this process with INT_MAX and INT_MIN values.
+But then you have to figure out a way to make sure your code works when INT_MAX or INT_MIN are indeed in the tree.

+Essentially a better solution is actually the inorder traversal.
+With a validate BST, inorder traversal should give you a sorted array.
+You don't really have to put everything into an array to solve this problem though.
+Turned out, you just need to verify the current node has a value that's greater than the previous node in the inorder traversal.

 Word Break
 ---------------